brave/browser-laptop/README.md

     npm test

 Note: Brave uses port 8080 to communicate between its client and server sides by default.
 If you are using port 8080 for something else (e.g. a web proxy) then you can set the node config to make it use a different one.

 You will also have to have two terminal tabs up to run Brave.
 One for Brave to watch changes, and one to run Brave.

 e.g.
 npm config set brave:port 9001

-Additional notes on troubleshooting development issues are in the [Troubleshooting] (https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki
+Additional notes on troubleshooting development issues are in the [Troubleshooting](https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki.

 ### Debugging